aleciavogel/aritzia-redesign/README.md

 # Aritzia Product Page Redesign

+View a working prototype here (best viewed on Google Chrome with a browser-width of at least 975px)

 ### Mission

 I was recently assigned the task of identifying an objection that a shopper might encounter at any point throughout the shopping experience on www.aritzia.com.
 I had to theorize how I could potentially overcome such an obstacle and then create a message that would be shown to the shopper to persuade them to complete the purchase.

-I was provided with links to articles and videos about persuasion and consumer psychology to guide me for this project.
+Links to articles and videos about persuasion and consumer psychology were also provided to guide me for this project.

 ## Analysis
-Aritzia is a Canadian retailer whose local stores I frequent whenever I go shopping but I've never actually been on their website.
+Aritzia is a Canadian retailer whose stores I frequent whenever I go shopping.
+Curiously enough, I've never actually been on their website before this task was assigned.

 While exploring their online checkout process, I identified several elements that I thought could be improved.
-For example, the mobile experience isn't the greatest.
-I also noticed that certain pages like their "About" page were beautifully designed with fading transitions and pretty solid copy, but other pages (such as those associated with the online shopping process) were frustrating to use and didn't feel cohesive with the rest of the website's design.
+For one thing, the website's mobile-friendliness is questionable at best.
+I also noticed that certain pages like their "About" page were beautifully designed with fading transitions and solid copy, but other pages (such as those associated with the online shopping process) were a tad frustrating to use and didn't feel cohesive with the rest of the website's design (they must use some sort of out-of-the-box CMS to manage their products).

-Initially, I wanted to tackle both the product page and the cart/checkout page plus design everything to be mobile-first and responsive.
-Since this was supposed to be a short challenge, I narrowed it down to the product page and decided to focus on the desktop view to make my life a little easier.
+Since this was supposed to be a short challenge, I narrowed it down to the product page and decided to focus on the desktop view.

 #### The Gallery & Product Overview

 The entire left side of the product page serves as a gallery of images for the item of clothing.
-You need to scroll down in order to view every image, apart from hovering over the dots on the left that serve as navigation for the gallery.
+You need to scroll down in order to view every image, unless you hover over the navigation dots on the left.
 In order to keep the product's description in view while you browse the images, the developer used some JavaScript to fix the right side of the page so it stays in place as you scroll.
 This becomes a problem if any one of the following occurs:

 * The "Designer's Notes" section is longer than 1-2 sentences
 * An alert about an unavailable size/colour is being displayed